SwifterSwift/SwifterSwift/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-8.0%20beta6-blue.svg)](https://developer.apple.com/xcode)

-A collection of priceless native swift 3 extensions to make working with your projects a real joy ;)
+A handy collection of native Swift 3 extensions to boost your productivity.

 ## How to use:

-Copy Extensions folder to your Xcode project to use all extensions, or a specific extension
+Copy to the extensions folder of your Xcode project to use all extensions, or a specific extension.

 ## Requirements: